WVURAIL/dspira/_posts/2020-05-25-AutomatedHornTelescope.md

 > signal.
 I could have used a typical satellite dish, and it would probably
 > work, but I used the design from DSPIRA.

 What the DSPIRA lessons do not cover is pointing the thing by machine.
-This build adds a motorized mount and drives it, which is the obvious next step after a few nights of turning a horn by hand and writing down the angle.
+This build adds a motorized mount and its drive.
+It provides a next step after turning the horn manually and recording angles.

 [Automated Radio Telescope, on Instructables](https://www.instructables.com/Automated-Radio-Telescope/){: .btn .btn-wvu-blue}